nextcloud/cookbook/README.md

 ## F.A.Q.

+#### I can't see my recipes
+They probably haven't been indexed.
+Try clicking the Settings > Rescan library button.

 #### "Could not load recipe" when trying to download recipes?
 A lot of websites are unfortunately not following the schema.org/Recipe standard, which makes their recipes impossible to read by this app.